Sony Xperia 5 II

 The Sony Xperia 5 II (Note: The model's Roman numeral suffix is read "Mark II" (mark two).) is an Android smartphone marketed and manufactured by Sony Mobile.
 Part of Sony's flagship Xperia series, the phone was announced on September 17, 2020.
-A less expensive and more compact variant of the Xperia 1 II, the Xperia 5 II belongs to Sony's handset lineup of 2020, which includes the flagship Xperia 1 II and the entry-level Xperia 10 II.
+A less expensive and more compact variant of the Xperia 1 II, the Xperia 5 II belongs to Sony's handset lineup of 2020.
+This also includes the flagship Xperia 1 II and the entry-level Xperia 10 II.
 The phone was released worldwide in October 2020.

 The Xperia 5 II ships with support for 5G NR in Europe and Asia (making it Sony's second Xperia device to support this network), while the United States will ship with a 4G variant.
 Although 5G networks are supported, it only supports "sub-6" 5G, meaning it is not compatible with millimeter-wave (mmWave) networks.

 Design

 The Xperia 5 II retains Sony's signature square design that is seen on previous Xperia phones.
 It is built similarly to the Xperia 1 II, using anodized aluminum for the frame and Corning Gorilla Glass 6 for the screen and back panel, as well as IP65 and IP68 certifications for water resistance.
 The build has a pair of symmetrical bezels on the top and the bottom, where the front-facing dual stereo speakers and the front camera are placed.
 The left side of the phone contains a slot for a SIM card and a microSDXC card, while the right side contains a fingerprint reader embedded into the power button, a volume rocker and a shutter button.
 A dedicated Google Assistant button is located between the power and shutter buttons.
 The earpiece, front-facing camera, notification LED and various sensors are housed in the top bezel.
 The bottom edge has the primary microphone and USB-C port; the rear cameras are arranged in a vertical strip.
 The phone ships in four colours: Black, Gray, Blue and Pink.